Glass recycling: India

 Approximately 45% glass waste gets recycled each year.
+Non-deposit bottles are typically collected in three colors: clear, green and brown.

 North America

 United States

 Rates of recycling and methods of waste collection vary substantially across the United States because laws are written on the state or local level and large municipalities often have their own unique systems.
 Many cities do curbside recycling, meaning they collect household recyclable waste on a weekly or bi-weekly basis that residents set out in special containers in front of their homes and transported to a materials recovery facility.
 This is typically single-stream recycling, which creates an impure product and partly explains why, as of 2019, the US has a recycling rate of around 33% versus 90% in some European countries.
+European countries have requirements for minimum recycled glass content, and more widespread deposit-return systems that provide more uniform material streams.
+The lower population density and long distances in much of the United States, and the cost of shipping heavy glass also mean that recycling is not inherently economical in places where there are no nearby buyers.

 Apartment dwellers usually use shared containers that may be collected by the city or by private recycling companies which can have their own recycling rules.
 In some cases, glass is specifically separated into its own container because broken glass is a hazard to the people who later manually sort the co-mingled recyclables.
 Sorted recyclables are later sold to companies to be used in the manufacture of new products.

 In 1971, the state of Oregon passed a law requiring buyers of carbonated beverages (such as beer and soda) to pay five cents per container (increased to ten cents in April 2017) as a deposit which would be refunded to anyone who returned the container for recycling.
 This law has since been copied in nine other states including New York and California.
 The abbreviations of states with deposit laws are printed on all qualifying bottles and cans.
 In states with these container deposit laws, most supermarkets automate the deposit refund process by providing machines which will count containers as they are inserted and then print credit vouchers that can be redeemed at the store for the number of containers returned.
 Small glass bottles (mostly beer) are broken, one-by-one, inside these deposit refund machines as the bottles are inserted.
 A large, wheeled hopper (very roughly 1.5 m by 1.5 m by 0.5 m) inside the machine collects the broken glass until it can be emptied by an employee.
 Nationwide bottle refunds recover 80% of glass containers that require a deposit.

 Major companies in the space include Strategic Materials, which purchases post-consumer glass for 47 facilities across the country.
 Strategic Materials has worked to correct misconceptions about glass recycling.
 Glass manufacturers such as Owens-Illinois ultimately include recycled glass in their product.
 The Glass Recycling Coalition is a group of companies and stakeholders working to improve glass recycling.